Beavers-Agency/svelte-gtm/README.md

 ✅ This will inject the gtm.js script into <head> and the <noscript> iframe fallback into <body>.

 ### ② Track page views in SPA
-Use the GTMDataLayer component in your layout (e.g., +layout.svelte):
+Use the GTMDataLayer or GTMDataLayerStores component in your layout (e.g., +layout.svelte):

 ```svelte
 <script>